 - Make a freedom quilt.

-*Publish the Quilt Chronicle, containing the stories of each patch, so that everyone can understand your conception of freedom.
+- Publish the Quilt Chronicle, containing the stories of each patch, so that everyone can understand your concept of freedom.

 - In the diary, Uncle Heb told a spider-man story to Clotee and Spicy as they helped him in the garden.
 Go to the library and find some "Anansi the Spider" folktales from Africa.
 Select your favorite Anansi tale and create a dramatization which includes information on the background of the Anansi stories.
 When you have practiced your production, stage a performance for a class of younger children.